CURRICULUM SECONDARY SCHOOL

 At this stage learners are expected to:

-- classify and compare the cause and effect relationship in the context of occurrence of events, natural and social processes and their impact on different sections of the society.
+* classify and compare the cause and effect relationship in the context of occurrence of events, natural and social processes and

-- create awareness and sensitivity towards environmental issues, sustainable development, gender disparities, marginalised section of the society and persons with special needs.
+* create awareness and sensitivity towards environmental issues, sustainable development, gender disparities, marginalised

 CURRICULUM GOALS OF HEALTH & PHYSICAL EDUCATION